Watzit/Curse-of-Strahd/Barovia/Locations/Castle Ravenloft/Dungeons and Catacombs.md

 Stahbal Indi-Bhak: A truer friend no ruler ever had.
 Here lies his family in honor.

-If the characters open the door to this crypt, read: I
+If the characters open the door to this crypt, read:
+____

-A ten-foot-square shaft plunges into darkness.
-The sound of slowly dripping water echoes up the shaft.
+"A ten-foot-square shaft plunges into darkness.
+The sound of slowly dripping water echoes up the shaft."
+____
 Characters who have darkvision or a sufficient light source can see that the shaft descends 40 feet to some kind of vault deep in the [[Pillarstone of Ravenloft]].
 Stones protrude from the shaft at regular intervals, offering handholds and footholds.
-The stones are slippery, how­ ever, so a character who tries to scale the wall without the aid of magic or the use of a climber's kit must make a successful DC 10 Strength (Athletics) check.
+The stones are slippery, however, so a character who tries to scale the wall without the aid of magic or the use of a climber's kit must make a successful DC 10 Strength (Athletics) check.

 Vault.
 When the characters reach the bottom of the shaft, read:
+____

-At the bottom of the shaft is a dank vault with a ten-foot­ high ceiling.
+"At the bottom of the shaft is a dank vault with a ten-foot high ceiling.
 The room is awkwardly shaped and smells of rotten meat.
-Fifteen stone coffins are scattered through­ out the vault, all oriented with their heads pointed north.
-The floor is covered with human bones and rusty swords.
+Fifteen stone coffins are scattered throughout the vault, all oriented with their heads pointed north.
+The floor is covered with human bones and rusty swords."
+____
 If a character teleports into a coffin from one of the tele, port traps that protect [[Strahd]]'s tomb (area K86), read the following to that character's player:
+____

-A flash of light explodes around you, and then you are plunged into absolute darkness, suddenly lying in a con­ fined space choked with dust.
+"A flash of light explodes around you, and then you are plunged into absolute darkness, suddenly lying in a confined space choked with dust."
+____

-This vault contains fifteen wights (one per coffin), minus any that have been teleported away (see "Tele­ port Traps" at the start of this section).
-Lifting a cof­ fin's lid requires an action and a successful DC 15 Strength check.
+This vault contains fifteen wights (one per coffin), minus any that have been teleported away (see "Teleport Traps" at the start of this section).
+Lifting a cof fin's lid requires an action and a successful DC 15 Strength check.

 Each wight remains inactive until it is teleported away or until its coffin is opened, whereupon it attacks.